Hamedkiri/Heuristic_Style_Transfer_for_Real-Time_Efficient_Weather_Attribute_Detection/README.md

 ## 📌 Overview

 This project explores **style-based neural architectures** for real-time **weather classification** using advanced deep learning techniques.
 Our models integrate **PatchGAN, Gram Matrices, and Attention Mechanisms** to efficiently extract weather-related features from images.
+The pre-trained weights for the PM and PMG models (under 50 MB) are located in the Model_weight folder.
+You can download the pre-trained weights for all models here: https://drive.google.com/drive/folders/1W_4oVFMMREbiC0WJcQQmnM7evl4j5fV0?usp=sharing .

 ## 💡 Idea behind our article